BornToBeRoot/NETworkManager/docs/Documentation/01_Application/13_TigerVNC.md

 # TigerVNC

 With **TigerVNC** you can connect to a remote computer via VNC.
 The integration of TigerVNC with NETworkManger supports tabs and profiles for hosts.
+The connection can be established via a profile (double-click, Enter key or right-click `Connect`) or directly via the [connection](#connect) dialog.

 Right-click on the tab will open the context menu with the following options: